xivalex/genshin_gacha/README.md

 > For items with ***to be updated*** contibutor, you may still contribute a video for it

+> If you found your video in below and you do not want it to be used, please do inform me and I will remove it immediately.
+Sorry for any inconvenience.

+ For video contributions, some guidelines for it:
+ * You can send a the whole/full wish session, but please provide timestamps so I can easily find the part I need to edit-out
+ * Please do avoid having stuffs which blocks the video (e.g. chat and/or notification overlays)
+ * Video should be full-screen (maybe no need for a specific resolution since I convert it anyway)

 Name | Rarity/Availability | Contributor
 --- | --- | ---
  Cool Steel | ![3★](https://img.shields.io/badge/3%E2%98%85-YES-blue) | [shawners21](https://www.twitch.tv/shawners21)